pvtryk199x/tech-ed-week-6/README.md

 - Layout using CSS Flexbox and Media Q
 - Alt text for all images to support screen reader
-- Smooth image switching
+- Image cycling
-- Clean and accessible design
+- Accessible design

 ---